terryyounghk/qmk_userspace/readme.md

 ## Combos

-When defining combos that involve dual-role keys, make sure to use the full name of the dual-role key, not just its tap keycode.
+When defining combos that involve multi-role keys, use the full name of the dual-role key or its tap keycode.

 This is a common error.